Egyptian Greeks: Notable Greeks from Egypt

 Greeks of Cyrene (the Cyrenaica is a region corresponding to modern eastern Libya) are also included, as during antiquity it held close relations to the Egyptian kingdoms, and at some points, also used to be a part of the Ptolemaic Kingdom.
-The presence of an asterisk (*) next to a person's name denotes that the person was born outside of Egypt, however the most part of this person's life or most important work occurred while in Egypt.
+The presence of an asterisk (*) next to a person's name denotes that the person was born outside of Egypt, however the most important part of this person's life or most important work occurred while in Egypt.